Siemens Desigo PXC (Update C)

 All information products included in http://ics-cert.us-cert.gov are provided "as is" for informational purposes only.
 The Department of Homeland Security (DHS) does not provide any warranties of any kind regarding any information contained within.
 DHS does not endorse any commercial product or service, referenced in this product or otherwise.
 Further dissemination of this product is governed by the Traffic Light Protocol (TLP) marking in the header.
 For more information about TLP, see http://www.us-cert.gov/tlp/.

-This updated advisory is a follow-up to the updated advisory titled ICSA-18-025-02A Siemens Desigo PXC that was published February 6, 2018, on the NCCIC/ICS-CERT website.
+This updated advisory is a follow-up to the advisory update titled ICSA-18-025-02B Siemens Desigo PXC that was published March 22, 2018, on the NCCIC/ICS-CERT website.

 This advisory covers only the Desigo PX Controller product line and not the Apogee PX Controller product line.

-Siemens has provided an updated version that fixes the vulnerability for the affected products.
-Siemens recommends users update to the newest version V6.00.204 or a later version that can be obtained from Siemens customer support or a local partner.
+Siemens has provided updated versions that fix the vulnerability for the affected products.
+Siemens recommends users update to version v4.10.111, v5.00.171, v5.10.069, or v6.00.204 or later.
+Updates can be obtained from Siemens customer support or a local partner.

 As a general security measure, Siemens strongly recommends protecting network access to the devices with appropriate mechanisms.
 Siemens advises configuring the environment according to Siemens operational guidelines in order to run the devices in a protected IT environment.